bank8426/try-express-mongodb/README.md

 ### Set Up Environment Variables

-1. Create a new file named `.env.development.local` and copy content inside `.env.example`
+1. Create a new file named `.env.development.local` and copy the content inside `.env.example`
 2. Replace the placeholder values with your actual credentials

 ```env